Charles Watson-Wentworth, 2nd Marquess of Rockingham: Legacy

+Rockingham as a toddler, on his mother's lap amid his relations, c.
+1732, by Charles Philips.
+He later wrote on the back asking that his nephew hang the painting.

 Rockingham's estates, but not his marquessate, passed to his nephew William Fitzwilliam, 4th Earl Fitzwilliam.
 Burke wrote to Fitzwilliam on 3 July 1782: "You are Lord Rockingham in every thing. ...
 I have no doubt that you will take it in good part, that his old friends, who were attached to him by every tie of affection, and of principle, and among others myself, should look to you, and should not think it an act of forwardness and intrusion to offer you their services".
 On 7 July 150 supporters of Rockingham met at Fitzwilliam's house and decided to withdraw support for Lord Shelburne's administration.
 The old Rockingham party fragmented, with Fox and the Duke of Portland leading a coalition of Whigs.
 The Whig party further split over the French Revolution, with Burke writing to Fitzwilliam on 4 January 1797: "As to our old friends, they are so many individuals, not a jot more separated from your Lordship, than they are from one another.
 There is no mutual affection, communication, or concert between them".

 The Whig historian Thomas Babington Macaulay was an admirer of Rockingham and his Whig faction:

 They were men worthy to have charged by the side of Hampden at Chalgrove, or to have exchanged the last embrace with Russell on the scaffold in Lincoln's Inn Fields.
 They carried into politics the same high principles of virtue which regulated their private dealings, nor would they stoop to promote even the noblest and most salutary ends by means which honour and probity condemn.
 Such men were Lord John Cavendish, Sir George Savile, and others whom we hold in honour as the second founders of the Whig party, as the restorers of its pristine health and energy after half a century of degeneracy.
 The chief of this respectable band was the Marquess of Rockingham, a man of splendid fortune, excellent sense, and stainless character.
 He was indeed nervous to such a degree that, to the very close of his life, he never rose without great reluctance and embarrassment to address the House of Lords.
 But, though not a great orator, he had in a high degree some of the qualities of a statesman.
 He chose his friends well; and he had, in an extraordinary degree, the art of attaching them to him by ties of the most honourable kind.
 The cheerful fidelity with which they adhered to him through many years of almost hopeless opposition was less admirable than the disinterestedness and delicacy which they showed when he rose to power.